-When I was young, I married my best friend, a cliché dismissed as sentimental until it happens to you.
+When I was young, I married my best friend.
+It’s a cliché easy to dismiss as sentimental until it happens to you.
 In my husband, I found my home.
-Now, ensconced in midlife and traversing the terrain of family life inherent with its joys and sorrows, I’m filled with deepening gratitude for his presence and a love that grows stronger — and simpler — with time.
+Now, ensconced in midlife and traversing the terrain of family life, inherent with its joys and sorrows, I’m filled with deepening gratitude for his presence and a love that grows stronger — and simpler — with time.

-A scene from the movie “Valentine’s Day” illustrates the enigma of mature love.
-Shirley McClaine says passionately to her husband of 50 years, Hector Elizondo after they’ve had a devastating rift: “I know I let you down.
+A scene from the movie Valentine’s Day illustrates the enigma of mature love.
+After they’ve had a devastating rift, Shirley McClaine says passionately to her husband of fifty years, Hector Elizondo, “I know I let you down.
 And maybe you don’t think I deserve your forgiveness, but you’re going to give it to me anyway.
 Because when you love someone, you love all of them — that’s the job.
 The things that you find lovable and the things that you don’t find lovable.”
-His anger quickly melts and he quiets her pleading, taking her in his arms and whispering: “Shhhh.
+His anger quickly melts.
+As he takes her in his arms, he whispers: “Shhhh.
 I understand.
 I’ll never leave you.”

-From the start, Steven showered me with gourmet dinners, roses, lingerie, a gorgeous engagement ring, and a perfect proposal.
+From the start, Steven showered me with gourmet dinners and flowers, a stunning engagement ring and a perfect proposal.
 He decorated the house with hundreds of hand-cut paper hearts our first Valentine’s Day.
 He wrote poetry.
 He saved me the Biscoff cookies from his flights.
 He also paid off my student loan, supported my aging mother financially, and raised my young children as his own.
 Consummately generous, it’s his nature to give.
 Of his time, his efforts, his resources.